Below is some information from a fact sheet on the Human papillomavirus (HPV) provided by the Health Service Executive (HSE).

 The known side-eﬀects are:

-- About 1 girl in 10 will get pain, swelling and redness at the injection site and/or
+- About 1 in 10 will get pain, swelling and redness at the injection site and/or

-- About 1 girl in 100 will get nausea, pain in the vaccinated arm and mild
+- About 1 in 100 will get nausea, pain in the vaccinated arm and mild

 - Severe allergic reactions with diﬃculty breathing are very rare (about 1 in 1 million patients).

-- Occasionally girls faint after getting an injection.
-The girls are advised to sit down for 15 minutes after the vaccination.
-This helps prevent fainting.
+- Occasionally patients faint after getting and injection.
+Meidcal advice is to sit down for 15 minutes after the vaccination.
+This should help prevent fainting.

 Do HPV vaccines work?